 If you plan to stay out in the elements, whether hiking, skating, or tubing, you will benefit from buying some hand warmers at a local convenience store.

 Even the least avid hikers will need to bring or rent ice cleats.
+We also recommend wearing proper winter hiking leggings.

 While more advanced routes might be blocked off in avalanche zones, even short hiking trails to frozen waterfalls and snowy woods will get icy in the winter.